Warpaint London plc -Statement of Compliance with the QCA Corporate Governance Code

-The corporate culture is monitored by the Joint Chief Executive Officers who appraise the Board of any issues arising.
+The corporate culture is monitored by the Chief Executive Officer who appraises the board of any issues arising.
 In addition, the Board receives monthly reports from the Financial Controller on HR and employee matters.
 The culture is implemented through a number of policies on Anti-Bribery, Whistleblowing, Modern Slavery, Employment and the Environment which are described below and regularly reviewed:

 The Group has in place an anti-bribery and anti-corruption policy which sets out its zero-tolerance position and provides information and guidance to those working for the Group on how to recognise and deal with bribery and corruption issues.
-During the period, there were no incidents for consideration.
+During the period to 31 December 2019 there were no incidents for consideration.

 The Group’s ’whistleblowing’ procedures ensure that arrangements are in place to enable employees and suppliers to raise concerns about possible improprieties on a confidential basis.
 Any issues raised are investigated and appropriate actions are taken.
 Should any significant issue arise they are highlighted to the Board.

-The Group’s Employment policy is set out in the Directors’ Report in the Company’s Annual Report for the year ended 31 December 2018.
-During this year, Sally Craig was appointed to the Board of directors as General Counsel, whilst retaining her role as Company Secretary.
-At senior management level there are eleven female managers and nine male managers.
-Throughout the Group, the proportion of female to male employees is approximately 65% to 35%.
+The Group’s employment policy is set out in the Directors’ Report.
+At senior management level there are twelve female managers and seven male managers.
+Throughout the Group, the proportion of female to male employees is approximately 67% to 33%.

 Product Testing, Manufacture and Materials

-We do not test any of our cosmetic products on animals and cosmetic animal testing has been officially banned in Europe since 2013.
-We are aware that in other parts of the world there is still a requirement to test on animals.
+The Group does not test any of our cosmetic products on animals and cosmetic animal testing has been officially banned in Europe since 2013.
+The Board is aware that in other parts of the world there is still a requirement to test on animals.
 Wherever and whenever we come across this requirement and are given no choice, we withdraw from our sales activity in the territory concerned.
 We are keen for cruelty free alternatives to animal testing to become compulsory and animal testing overall to be ceased globally.

-Suppliers provide Good Manufacturing Practice Certificates for all of the factories used in the manufacture of our goods.
-Our main suppliers also produce for worldwide brands, we take comfort from the public ethical and sustainability stance around the world of these brands.
-We encourage our suppliers to share with us the results of the BSCI and Sedex audits when they have taken place.
+Suppliers provide Good Manufacturing Practice Certificates for all of the factories used in the manufacture of the Group’s goods.
+The Group’s main suppliers also produce for worldwide brands, and comfort is taken from the public ethical and sustainability stance around the world of these brands.
+The Group’s suppliers are encouraged to share with us the results of their BSCI and Sedex audits when they have taken place.

-Along with local charities and events, the Company supports national charities including Save The Children -Christmas Jumper Day and MacMillan Cancer - Coffee Morning.
+Along with local charities and events, the Company supports national charities including Save The Children - Christmas Jumper Day and MacMillan Cancer - Coffee Morning.
 We invite our employees to choose charities and events that are close to their hearts and we collaborate with them.
 These events are often put out on our social media and are linked to the charity to raise their profile.
-In 2018 the group supported a number of charities based in the local area.
+In 2019 the Group supported a number of charities based in the local area.

 Principle 9: Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board

 The Board aims to meet ten times each year for regular Board meetings, which are scheduled prior to the commencement of each financial year.
-These meetings are scheduled to coincide with the announcement of the Company’s annual and half yearly accounts and throughout the remainder of the year at regular monthly intervals (apart from in August and December).
+These meetings are scheduled to coincide with the announcement of the Company’s annual and half yearly accounts and throughout the remainder of the year at regular monthly intervals.
 These are supplemented by additional meetings where required for business including informal business reviews, to review budgets and focus on strategy.
 Dialogue occurs regularly between directors outside of scheduled meetings.

-A formal agenda is produced for each meeting and for formal board meetings which includes the review and approval of minutes recorded, matters arising, a review of material operational matters relating to Group’s businesses and other special items for discussion or consideration.
-Board papers are circulated to Board and Committee members in advance to allow directors adequate time for consideration.
+A formal agenda is produced for each meeting and for in person board meetings which includes the review and approval of minutes recorded, matters arising, a review of material operational matters relating to Group’s businesses and other special items for discussion or consideration.
+Board papers are circulated to board and committee members in advance to allow directors adequate time for consideration.
 Any specific actions arising from such meetings are agreed by the Board or relevant Committee, circulated after the relevant meeting by the Company Secretary and then followed up by the Company’s management.

 The business reports monthly on its headline performance against its agreed budget, and the Board reviews the monthly update on performance and any significant variances are reviewed at each scheduled meeting.
 The Board challenges the executive directors and senior management on performance against budgets, forecasts and key business milestones.
 Monthly updates on performance are reviewed at each formal board meeting.
 The Board have adopted a set of KPI’s against which the performance of the Company and therefore the Board, can be measured.

-Roles of the Chairman, Joint Chief Executive Officers, Chief Financial Officer and General Counsel & Company Secretary
+Roles of the Chairman, Chief Executive Officer, Managing Director, Chief Financial Officer and General Counsel & Company Secretary

 The Chairman is responsible for running the business of the Board and for ensuring appropriate strategic focus and direction.
-The Joint Chief Executive Officers are responsible for proposing the strategic focus to the Board, implementing it once it has been approved and overseeing the management of the Company through the executive team.
-There is a clear division of responsibility between the Chairman and the Joint Chief Executive Officers.
-Whilst the Joint Executive Officers operate together in the majority of areas and on matters of strategy there is a delineation of duties between them within the day to day business of the Group.
+The Chief Executive Officer is primarily responsible for implementing and driving the Group strategy once it has been approved, investor relations and overseeing the management of the Company through the executive team.
+The Managing Director is responsible for driving sales operations and profitability.

-The Chief Financial Officer works closely with the Joint Chief Executive Officers and is primarily responsible for the provision of monthly financial information to the Board, control of working capital, overseeing the audit and preparation of all Group company statutory accounts and consolidated Interim Statements along with the overall financial management of the Group and its processes.
-The Executive Officers are responsible for formulation of the proposed strategic focus for submission to the Board, the day-to-day management of the Group’s businesses and its overall trading, operational and financial performance in fulfilment of that strategy, as well as plans and budgets to approved by the board of directors.
+The Chief Financial Officer works closely with the Chief Executive Officer and the Managing Director and is primarily responsible for the provision of monthly financial information to the Board, control of working capital, overseeing the audit and preparation of all Group company statutory accounts and consolidated Interim Statements along with the overall financial management of the Group and its processes.
+The executive officers are responsible for formulation of the proposed strategic focus for submission to the Board, the day-to-day management of the Group’s businesses and its overall trading, operational and financial performance in fulfilment of that strategy, as well as plans and budgets to approved by the board of directors.